 Some families find it helpful to ship their student's dorm room items to NIAHD ahead of Move-In Day.
-If this is something you are interested in, you may ship items to the Independent Parcel Carrier address provided throughout this handbook.
+If this is something you are interested in, you may ship items to the Independent Parcel Carrier address provided on the prior page.